 The country where the team resides has a significant impact on development expenses.
 For example, Android engineers from the US have average hourly rates of $80–100 per hour, which is almost double the rates of developers from Western European countries, who charge $40–50 per hour and write code of an equally high quality.
 Employing an offshore company can positively affect the final cost of creating a health app and offset any inconveniences, such as no physical meetings availability or time zone difference.

 In general, there are two approaches to estimating how much it is going to cost to develop a healthcare app.
 The fixed price model defines the final price of building an application before the work starts, guaranteeing that the project stays within budget but provides limited flexibility if some technical or business aspect changes in the course of the development.
 Any change in the fixed price model requires a lengthy agreement procedure and can potentially slow down the whole process.

-Because of this, we at Surf are bigger fans of the time and material model, in which the whole development is divided into stages, each of them delivering some tangible results, and the client only pays for the work completed during each phase.
+Because of this, we at Surf are bigger fans of the time and material model, in which the whole development is divided into prods, each of them delivering some tangible results, and the client only pays for the work completed during each phase.
 This way, the team has more flexibility and can adapt the project to 100% fit the market and meet business requirements at the time of release.

 Business challenges in the digital transformation process for healthcare

 Driven by the growing demand for personalized and patient-centric care, the healthcare industry has undergone a significant digital transformation.
 While it offers numerous benefits, it also poses serious challenges for medical organizations.

 - Meeting customer expectations.
 From booking appointments online to accessing medical records via mobile devices, people expect a seamless and hassle-free digital experience.
 To achieve it, healthcare providers must invest in digital mHealth solutions that offer convenience, accessibility, and personalization.